By: Team W14-3 Since: Sept 2018 Licence: MIT

 Prerequisites: Select a patient in the app using the

-command.
-If there are no patients to be selected, add a new patient using theregister
+selectcommand.
+If there are no patients to be selected, add a new patient using theregistercommand.
+Let this selected patient’s NRIC be denoted by$nric. -

 Test case: